 You cannot rely on face-to-face encounters to improve your professional relationship with these candidates, so the very least you can do is make the hiring process as easy and headache free for them as possible.

 So, we may be biased here, but introducing pre-employment assessment software such as Test Candidates is a game-changer when it comes to speeding up your recruitment process.
 In the new age of remote recruitment, having a tool that can provide you with intelligent insight into your candidates' abilities and act as a screening solution, is invaluable.

 An intelligent screening solution such as an assessment can dramatically cut down the time it is taking you to make a hire, without impacting the quality of your hires.
-Businesses are able to find the right skills, personality types and even culture fit by investing in an intelligent piece of technology that will do all of the hard work for them.
+Businesses can find the right skills, personality types, and even culture fit by investing in an intelligent piece of technology that will do all of the hard work for them.